The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Some of the components inside a TV tube must be "blackened" using a process of heating and cooling in a controlled atmosphere.Leslie R Williams

-Ed. note: Please listen to Leslie, folks.
+Ed. note: Please appreciate Leslie's point, folks.
 People get the fastest and most rewarding answers to their questions if they employ the reporters' creed of "who, what, when, where, & why" when posting their question :-)

 Q. I have started to produce jewelry (Rings) using stainless steel and want to blacken the surface.
 Any suggestions would be gratefully received.
 I would prefer a dark, matte finish.